lxtGH/SFSegNets/README.md

 Note that the original paper link is on [TorchCV](https://github.com/donnyyou/torchcv) where you can train SFnet models.
 However, that repo is over-complex for further research and exploration.

+## Question and Dissussion

+If you **have any question and or dissussion on fast segmentation**, just open an issue.
+I will reply asap if I have the spare time.

 ## DataSet Setting
 Please see the DATASETs.md for the details.